 We advocate responsible, sustainable land use that will provide social betterment, land stewardship, and community use.

-Five years ago the US Navy began the process of transferring the remaining acreage of the former Navy Fuel Depot at Point Molate to the City of Richmond, and Upstream LLC proposed an Indian Casino project for the site.
+Fifteen years ago the US Navy began the process of transferring the remaining acreage of the former Navy Fuel Depot at Point Molate to the City of Richmond, and Upstream LLC proposed an Indian Casino project for the site.

 In the ensuing time, visions for a conversion that would be in keeping with Bay Area aesthetics and mixed use allocation that would provide benefits to the community and the Bay area, have fallen by the wayside.